-International dining is becoming more common place, just because you are in Spain doesn’t mean you have to stay with tradition, despite Chinese, Indian or Arab food being available, each country still has it’s own variation on the theme.
+International dining is becoming more commonplace, just because you are in Spain doesn’t mean you have to stay with tradition, despite Chinese, Indian or Arab food being available, each country still has it’s own variation on the theme.

 Southern California food is the choice as I prepare to dine at SoCa Restaurant and Bar in Sitges.
 I’ve passed it on many occasions and it always seems to draw a crowd.
 When traveling it’s better to go places where people are eating, as this means the food is good and most likely fresh too.

-It has a appropriate surf and Californian images hung on the walls, one wall having exposed stone, the opposite minimalist white clean.
-Wooden floors make it feel more organic, while dining at dark wooden tables with chairs of white and red only.
+It has an appropriate surf and Californian images hung on the walls, one wall having exposed stone, the opposite minimalist white clean.
+Wooden floors make it feel more organic while dining at dark wooden tables with chairs of white and red only.
 On the menu is a selection of typical dishes of nachos, fajitas, tacos, grills and more.
 Maybe too much and not defined enough, it does offer enough to please more than just a few.

 I’ve ordered scallops grilled with mango and borracho (meaning drunk – made with wine, it’s a play on words) sauce.
-While the presentation was impressive, at first felt there might have been too many flavours for a delicate meat of scallops, but after finishing my plate find it tingle my taste buds.
+While the presentation was impressive, at first felt there might have been too many flavours for delicate meat of scallops, but after finishing my plate find it tingle my taste buds.
 This is just the starter.

-This isn’t 5 star dining but the service has been personal and good and the meal has been fun with a play on flavours.
+This isn’t 5-star dining but the service has been personal and good and the meal has been fun with a play on flavours.